 CHASSIS NUMBER 0377 GT

-The 11th of 27 standard 250 Europa GTs produced, chassis number 0377 GT was completed with its handsome coupe bodywork by Pinin Farina on 26 November 1954.
-Equipped with three Weber 36 DZ3 carburetors, the car was originally finished in a rather striking color combination of Azzurro (Duco 4354) with a Grigio (MM 15702) roof and Beige leather interior.
+The 11th of 43 total examples produced, this 250 Europa GT, chassis number 0377 GT, was completed with its handsome coupe bodywork by Pinin Farina on 26 November 1954.
+Equipped with three Weber 36 DZ3 carburetors, the car was originally finished in the rather striking color combination of Azzurro (Duco 4354) with a Grigio (MM 15702) roof and beige leather interior, as it appears today.

 The current owner acquired the car in the early 1990s.
 It has been exhibited only once in that time, at the Meadow Brook Concours d’Elegance in 1997, while otherwise maintained in a private collection.
-Overall the restoration is quite well-preserved, with very good, deep, rich paint, good chrome, and an interior that appears tight, fresh, and virtually new.
+Overall the previous restoration has been quite well preserved, with good chrome and an interior that appears tight, fresh, and virtually new.
 Inspection indicates that the steering box is a correct replacement unit.
 The odometer at the time of cataloguing reflected 4,236 miles, and a correct full-size spare is housed in the trunk.
-Overall the car would require little more than continued detailing and servicing to show at further concours events, though the temptation to refinish it in the striking original colors cannot be denied.
+Most recently the car benefitted from a fresh repaint in its original and fetching color combination of Azzurro with a Grigio top.